School Continuous Improvement Plan (SCIP)

-Reading: The percentage of students 10 or grade who score proficient or higher in reading increased from 29.8% to 35.3% in the spring of 2017, to be measured by the MCA III test administered in April 2017.
+Reading: The percentage of all students scoring proficient or higher in Reading will increase from 41% to 46% by Spring 2018 as measured by the MCA III Reading Assessment administered April 2018.

-Math: The percentage of students of 11 or grade who score proficient or higher in reading will increase from 22% to 27% in spring 2017, to be measured by the MCA-III test administered in April 2017.
+Math: The percentage of all students scoring proficient or higher in Math will increase from 32% to 34% by Spring 2018 as measured by the MCA III Math Assessment administered April 2018.

 Title I funds

-Title I funds of CPSHS's are being used for academic support and parent involvement, including:
+Title I funds of CPSHS's are being used for academic support and Parent Engagement, including:

-During the autumn two Parent Academy Seminars will be held in four languages
+Parent Seminars will be held in January and March

-Coffee with the director and counselors once a month
+Coffee with the Principal and Coffee with the Counselors are held once a month